Psy 6 (Six Rules), Part 1: Samples and covers

 The track "Year of 77" samples Switch's "I Call Your Name" (featuring Bobby DeBarge) from their album Switch II (1979).
 This sample contains vocals from that song.
 He also translated a part of the lyrics from "La Di Da Di" by Slick Rick feat.
 Doug E. Fresh to use here.
 South Korean recording artist Roy Kim covered "Blue/Tree Frog" on the eleventh episode of Mnet's talent competition series Superstar K4, where he was crowned the final winner of the show.

+Cancellation of sequel

+In 2015, Psy addressed the lack of the follow-up for Psy 6 (Six Rules), Part 1, stated it was skipped because he wanted to move on from the popularity of "Gangnam Style" and start anew with the lucky number seven.
+He was also looking to release a studio album rather than EP, saying he "hasn't released that many" in his 15-year career.